 - 2022 Average rent: $1,500

-- Reasons to move there: eclectic arts and culture, urban feel, proximity to natural parks and trails, ease of access to New York City.
+Reasons to move to Hudson: Historic urban feel, proximity to natural parks and trails, ease of access to New York City.

 Are you ready to move to Upstate NY?

 From charming small towns to prospering cities and everything in between, any part of Upstate New York makes a wonderful place to call home.
 Whether you’re drawn to its beautiful waterfalls, winter wonderlands or family friendly communities, you will love everything the state of New York has to offer.

 Update: This post was originally published on August 3, 2018, and was revised on August 25, 2019, with new information from New York expert, Robin Catalano, and was revised again on October 3rd, 2022 with further information from Emily Malkowski.